nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 2.1.1 : Architecture Diagram_

-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above explains the high-level design of Doist.
+Each of the components illustrated pertain to a specfic aspect of the App, and are briefly discussed below.
-Given below is a quick overview of each component.

 #### `Main`
-The `Main` component takes charge of
+The `Main` component is the heart of the App.
+It is responsible for
 - initializing other components (`Model`, `Logic`, `UI`) in the correct order and loading data from local storage when the app launches.
 - terminating other components when Doist is shut down.

 #### [`UI`](#2-ui-component)
-The `UI` component takes charge of displaying information and handling all user interactions.
+The `UI` component serves as the eyes and ears of the App.
+It handles all user interactions, as well as displaying information to the user.

 #### [`Logic`](#3-logic-component)
-The `Logic` component takes charge of parsing the user input and executing the commands.
+The `Logic` component is the brains behind the App.
+It takes charge of parsing the user input and executing the commands.

 #### [`Model`](#4-model-component)
-The `Model` component represent the data that Doist operates on and supports the operations on these data.
+The `Model` component is the spine around which the App has been built.
+It represents the data that Doist operates on and also supports the operations on the same.

 #### [`Storage`](#5-storage-component)
-The `Storage` component takes charge of reading data from, and writing data to, the hard disk.
+The `Storage` component handles the App's memory.
+It takes charge of reading data from, and writing data to, the hard disk.

 #### `Commons`
-The `Commons` component contains a collection of classes used by multiple other components.
+The `Commons` component is akin to the nervous system of the App.
+It contains a collection of classes used by multiple other components.
 The following are 2 representatives.
 - EventsCenter : supports the communication among different components using events
 - LogsCenter : enables writing log messages to the log file.

 ### 2. UI component
 The `UI` is the main form of interaction between Doist and the user. `UI` executes commands entered by the user and updates itself to reflect the results of these commands.
 It works closely with `Logic` component to execute commands, and also responds to events raised internally by Doist.

-The following diagram demonstrate the structure of the `UI` component
+The following diagram represents the structure of the `UI` component
 <br><img src="images/UIComponentClassDiagram.PNG" width="800"><br>

-The following are of some key files in the `Ui` component:
+Here are some of the key files in the `Ui` component:
-- [`UI.java`](../src/main/java/seedu/doist/ui/Ui.java):  contains an `interface` that defines two operations that control the UI of the app.
+- [`UI.java`](../src/main/java/seedu/doist/ui/Ui.java):  contains an `interface` that defines two operations that control the UI of the App.
     These operations are defined using different methods (API).
-    Some representatives methods are listed here:
+    Some representative methods are listed here:
     ```java
     - void start(Stage primaryStage)
     - void stop()
     ```
 - `UiManager.java`: contains a `class` that implements the operations specified in `Ui.java`.
-- `MainWindow.java`: contains a `class` that represents the Main Window viewed by the user
+- `MainWindow.java`: contains a `class` that represents the Main Window viewed by the user.
-- `CommandBox.java`: contains a `class` that represents the Command Box used by the user to enter commands
+- `CommandBox.java`: contains a `class` that represents the Command Box used by the user to enter commands.

 ### 3. Logic component
-The `Logic` component handles the execution of commands entered by the user.
+The `Logic` component handles the execution of the commands entered by the user.
 It consists of several subcomponents, most notably the `Parser` and `Command` class. `Logic` also prepares the information to be used by the `UI` to display to the user.

-The following diagram demonstrate the structure of the `Logic` component
+The following diagram represents the structure of the `Logic` component
 <br><img src="images/LogicComponentClassDiagram.jpg" width="800"><br>

-The following are of some key files in the `Logic` component:
+Here are some of the key files in the `Logic` component:
-- [`Logic.java`](../src/main/java/seedu/doist/logic/Logic.java):  contains an `interface` that defines operations to obtain
+- [`Logic.java`](../src/main/java/seedu/doist/logic/Logic.java):  contains an `interface` that defines operations to obtain the results of computations.
     These operations are defined using different methods (API).
-    Some representatives methods are listed here:
+    Some representative methods are listed here:
     ```java
     - CommandResult execute(String commandText) throws CommandException;
     - ObservableList<ReadOnlyTask> getFilteredPersonList();